rajashree23/Locating-People/README.md

 # Locating-People
+Allows us to see nearby users on the google map.
 DISCLAIMER-
 I am not allowed to upload the source code as it was my internship project at ITC Infotech in 2019.